Bala Baya | Southwark Restaurant

-Come evening, it’s all-change again, with a more refined dinner menu featuring dishes like salt-baked blackened salmon with tahini and tomato pulp, and sod-the-diet puddings like smeared chocolate babka, or banana & pistachio cheesecake.
+But come evening, it’s all change, with moodier lighting and a more refined dinner menu featuring dishes like chicken thighs with bitter orange and sumac or baby octopus with blackened aubergine, and sod-the-diet puddings like smeared chocolate babka, or banana & pistachio cheesecake.

-Just a little surprise they’ve kept up their sleeve.
+Just a little treat they’ve kept up their sleeve.

 Tel Aviv, Tel Aviv…